ucsd-fcrl/rv-rmwct-study/README.md

 9. SW_framepts: RV_framepts labeled septal wall, reported as an index of RV_framepts positioned in the septal wall space
 10. lid_framepts: RV_framepts labeled "lids", which includes the tricuspid and pulmonary valve planes.
 Reported as an index of RV_framepts positioned in the lids space

-Patient data is anonymized, data belonging to each patient is labeled by their disease type and a number, ex. rTOF1
+Patient data is anonymized.
+Data belonging to each patient is labeled by their disease type and a number, ex. rTOF1

 ### Calculating myocardial work
 explain all the data needed to do that, mention that MWCT data is already provided but you can calculate it yourself